pmem/pmem.github.io/content/memkind/manpages/memkind.3.md

 :
 :   major * 1000000 + minor * 1000 + patch

-**Note:** major < 1 means unstable API.
+**Note:** major < 1 means an unstable API.

 API standards:

-+ STANDARD API, API is considered as stable
++ STANDARD API, the API is considered as stable
-+ NON-STANDARD API, API is considered as stable, however this is not a standard way to use memkind
++ NON-STANDARD API, the API is considered as stable, however this is not a standard way to use memkind
-+ EXPERIMENTAL API, API is considered as unstable and the subject to change
++ EXPERIMENTAL API, the API is considered as unstable and the subject to change

 ## RETURN VALUE ##